 - I Tatti

 I Tatti offers Fellows the precious time they need to pursue their studies with a minimum of obligations and interruptions together with a maximum of scholarly resources, a combination that distinguishes the Harvard Center from most others.
 In order to foster a collaborative spirit, Fellows are expected to live in the Florence area and to spend at least three days a week at the center.
 Lunch and tea are served each weekday, and the I Tatti community takes shape over these convivial occasions.
 Rather than present a traditional paper at the end of the year, Fellows give informal presentations in the late fall or winter.
 This provides an opportunity to explore problems and questions and receive valuable feedback from other members of the community during the extended discussion period.
 Each year a limited number of activities are reserved for the Fellows, and they join the wider community at conferences, lectures, and concerts.
+Note: a candidate can apply for only one type of fellowship at a time.
+Short-Term Fellowships at I Tatti can be held only once, and priority will be given to applicants with no previous association with the Harvard Center.

 I Tatti Fellowships